gregwhitaker/netifi-docker-compose/broker/README.md

 # broker
 Deploys a single Netifi Broker.

-## Deploy
+## Starting the Broker
 In the current directory, run the following command to deploy the broker:

     docker-compose up

-## Cleanup
+## Stopping the Broker
-In the current directory, run the following command to kill and cleanup the broker:
+In the current directory, run the following command to stop the running broker:

-    ./cleanup.sh
+    docker-compose kill

+## Removing the Broker Container
+In the current directory, run the following command to remove the broker container:

+    docker-compose rm